Remotely Control This Browser: WebDriver and the Path to an Interoperable Web*

 Today, all major browsers work with WebDriver to varying degrees.
 As part of our mission to make the web interoperable, Mozilla is leading the way to fully implementing the WebDriver standard and we welcome your contributions.

-webdriver, selenium, testing, automation, web compatility, architecture
+webdriver, selenium, testing, automation, web compatility, web predictability

 I've given short talks at workshops, tech meet-ups and Mozilla events.
 I have been teaching programming at the college level since 2010.